What is Remote Sensing?

 Since outer space is empty and there are no particles to conduct or convect energy, energy travels in the form of waves.
 This energy that travels from the sun is in waveform and has different frequencies and wavelengths.
 Each frequency has different characteristics and based on those characteristics it is named, for example, the frequency with the longest wavelength is known as a Radio wave.

-What is electromagnetic radiation (EMR)?
+What is Electromagnetic Radiation (EMR)?

 Electromagnetic radiation is generated when an electrical charge is accelerated.
 Sun emits electromagnetic radiation ranging from Gamma waves to Radio waves.
 This energy takes 8 minutes to reach our planet since it is 150 million kilometres from the sun.